 Each term, we meet and learn from our volunteers and other Network members (both 'old and new').

-These gatherings may be a volunteer information session, an 'Experiential Trial' of volunteering with one of our agencies, or a Professional Development session.
+These gatherings may be a volunteer information session, a volunteer event with one of our agencies, or a Professional Development session.

 During these sessions, volunteers reflect on: